bactopia/bactopia/docs/usage-complete.md

     --check_fastqs          Verify "--fastqs" produces the expected inputs

-    --keep_cache            Keeps 'work' and '.nextflow' logs.
+    --clean_cache           Removes 'work' and '.nextflow' logs.
+Caution, if used, the Nextflow run cannot be resumed.
-                                Default: Delete on successful completion

     --version               Print workflow version information
     --help                  Show this message and exit
     --help_all              Show a complete list of adjustable parameters
 ```

-### `--keep_cache`
+### `--clean_cache`
-Bactopia's default behavior is to remove the Nextflow cache on successful completions.
-This is beneficial for cleaning up a lot of intermediate files.
-An important consequence of this action is you can no longer resume (via `-resume`) the workflow.

-This should be ok, since the cache is removed only on a *successful completion*.
-If the workflow were to start mid-way through, you could still resume the workflow.

-You can use `--keep_cache` to disable this feature all together!
-This is useful to use when you are still working out which data you want to include in your datasets.
-For example, if you are still deciding on which reference genome(s) to call variants against.
+By default, *Bactopia* will keep all intermediate files even after successfully completing all steps.
+While the cache is maintained Bactopia is resumable using the `-resume` parameter.
+This does however introduce a potentential storage overhead.
+The cache will contain multiple intermediate files (e.g. uncompressed FASTQs, BAMs, etc...) for each sample that was processed.
+In other words, it can get pretty large!

+If you would like to clean up the cache you can use `--clean_cache`.
+This will remove the cache **only** after a successful execution (e.g. everything thing finished without errors).
+This is accomplished by removing the `work` directory created by Nextflow.
+As you might have guessed, by using removing the cache, Bactopia will no longer be resumeable.

+At the end of the day, you can always decide to not use `--clean_cache` and manually remove the `work` directory when you feel it is safe!

 ## Program Specific
 The remaining parameters are associated with specific programs.
 In the following sectionsm, these parameters are grouped by which Nextflow process they are applicable to.